Felix discovers royal plates among Simon Tremayne's possessions and speculation is raised about the hotel owner's mysterious background.

 Your grandfather had his son's marriage to a commoner anulled and you were declared illegitimate.
 Your father quickly remarried a more suitable bride and she soon had a son, your half brother...
 And on your fourteenth birthday, you were banished out of embarrassement.

-Um...
-Okay, and how is this any of Alec's business?
+This begs the question: How is this any of Alec's business?